Barriers to diversity and inclusion in the workplace

 Let’s look at some of the more frequently occurring barriers to inclusion and barriers to diversity that may manifest in the workplace:

-Unconscious bias/stereotyping – many people make assumptions based on unconscious bias and stereotyping.
-The problem increases when individuals are grouped, having come from similar backgrounds or having had common experiences.
-The result is a group of biased staff who are going to make it increasingly difficult for the organisation to attract diverse talent.
-Staff who are recruited without a similar background can be made to feel uncomfortable and will be less likely to stay.
+Unconscious bias/stereotyping – Many people make assumptions based on unconscious bias and stereotyping.
+The problem increases when individuals are grouped and over-generalised, having come from similar backgrounds (such as by gender, age and culture).
+The result is a group of staff who, without conscious awareness, show an automatic affinity or preference for those who are similar to them.
+This is a huge barrier to diversity and inclusion, making those that are recruited without a similar background feel potentially very uncomfortable and unwelcome.
+This barrier can be difficult to identify and manage as the bias itself is not often a conscious or malicious one.

-Gaps in leadership skills – if leaders are not sufficiently equipped to work with a diverse team, the weaknesses of the organisation are magnified.
+Gaps in leadership skills – If leaders are not sufficiently equipped to work with a diverse team, the weaknesses of the organisation are magnified.
 All the hard work and effort that has gone into building a diverse team can be wasted.
-Leaders need to be armed with the necessary skills to manage a diverse team whilst overcoming differences.
+Leaders need to be armed with the necessary skills and training to manage a diverse team whilst overcoming differences.
 If necessary, this can be improved by the use of specialist training programmes.
+Training, whilst encouraging individuals to take a proactive approach to improving D&I in the workplace, also makes it easier for team members to identify when perhaps things aren’t as inclusive as they could be.

-Tick-box mentality – if staff are used to following instructions that never differ and encouraged to not use their natural abilities or innate knowledge, the result is a tick-box mentality.
+Tick-box mentality – If staff are used to following instructions that never differ and encouraged to not use their natural abilities or innate knowledge, this can result in a tick-box mentality.
 This is absolute taboo when it comes to promoting a corporate culture based on D&I. Management needs to remove policies based upon hitting quotas by merely ticking a box.
 This might look good on paper but rarely works in practice.

 Lack of prioritisation – if D&I comes bottom of the pile when it comes to tackling business issues, the company is never going to prosper in the way it intends.
 Only keeping an eye on financial targets and paying little interest to diversity and inclusion results in a company that looks good from an accounting point of view but one that will soon begin to flounder as the importance of D&I becomes diluted.